 Spencer Palmer, a mental health therapist explains that one of the most common challenges for people entering residential treatment is often coming to terms with the fact that they need to be there.
 Finding help and accepting help can be very difficult when learning the skills necessary to live with a psychological disorder and recover from substance abuse.
 The recovery process is sometimes long and each individual is different.
 With the use of dual diagnosis, everyone has a unique experience when finding the right place to help with treatment and recovery.

 “And yet shockingly, of the 450 million people worldwide who suffer from mental health conditions, the majority (60 percent) do not receive any form of care, with 90 percent of people in developing countries receiving no form of care.”

 Micheael Friedman, PHD – Psychology Today Article

 For those seeking mental health treatment, residential treatment is often the best choice.
 By surrounding themselves in an assertive community model, they are provided with enough support and resources to recover.
 Finding new skills to cope with daily tasks and different situations is important in establishing independence and learning how to integrate themselves into the real world outside of treatment.
-Many people that suffer form behavioral health issues or personality disorders (like borderline personality disorder), aren’t considered “sick enough” to get help from government funded programs or disability.
+Many people that suffer from behavioral health issues or personality disorders (like borderline personality disorder), aren’t considered “sick enough” to get help from government-funded programs or disability.
 That is when residential treatment programs are the best option.